 Lockridge specialized in Renaissance literature at Harvard but wrote his doctoral dissertation on Coleridge, innocently thinking he could still spend the rest of his days teaching Shakespeare.
 But the dissertation topic meant he could be hired only in Romantics, whom he speed-read before reporting as a bona fide Romanticist at Rutgers University, New Brunswick, in 1969.
 He and his newly hired fellow assistant professors continued to be more engaged in political protest than in writing scholarly articles for PMLA.
 So he published nothing at all until Cornell University Press published his entire revised dissertation in 1977.
 This was his ticket back into academe, helped by a prominent review in TLS, and he accepted an associate professorship at New York University in 1978.
 There, he taught courses mostly in the Romantics and the history of critical theory until his retirement in 2016.
 Since then he has launched a second career as a novelist.

-Along the way he was recipient of a Guggenheim Fellowship for work in critical ethics, an NEH summer stipend, the MidAmerica Award for his 1994 biography, an NYU teaching award, and is a fellow of the New York Institute for the Humanities.
-He takes special pride in the Suicide Prevention Award he received from the American Suicide Foundation in 1995, landing him a write-up in People magazine, no less.
+Along the way he was recipient of a Guggenheim Fellowship for work in critical ethics, an NEH summer stipend, the MidAmerica Award for his 1994 biography, and an NYU teaching award.
+A fellow of the New York Institute for the Humanities, he takes special pride in the Suicide Prevention Award he received from the American Suicide Foundation in 1995, landing him a write-up in People magazine, no less.